mariodavid/cuba-component-metadata-extensions/README.md

-### MetadataDialogs API
+### EntityDialogs API

-The `MetadataDialogs` API is an extension of the `Dialogs` API provided by CUBA since version 7.0.
+The `EntityDialogs` API is an extension of the `Dialogs` API provided by CUBA since version 7.0.

-The MetadataDialogs provides the ability to create an `InputDialog` that was introduces in CUBA 7.1.
-Instead of using this in the general way, where the native datatypes are references, the method `createMetadataInputDialog` allows to specific one or multiple meta properties of an Entity.
+EntityDialogs provides the ability to create a specific kind of `InputDialog` that allows to enter entity attributes.
+The method `createMetadataInputDialog` allows to specific one or multiple entity attributes.
 Based on the type that is defined in the Entity, the `InputDialog` will contain the correct input fields.

+Additionally the values can be bound to a particular entity instance.

 The API mirrors the style of the existing `Dialogs` API.
 An example usage of this method looks like this:

 ```
 import com.haulmont.chile.core.model.MetaClass;
 import com.haulmont.cuba.gui.app.core.inputdialog.InputDialog;
-import de.diedavids.cuba.metadataextensions.MetadataDialogs;
+import de.diedavids.cuba.metadataextensions.EntityDialogs;

-import static de.diedavids.cuba.metadataextensions.MetaPropertyInputParameter.metaPropertyParameter;
+import static entityAttributeParameter;

 public class CustomerBrowse extends StandardLookup<Customer> {